tinacms/tina-graphql-gateway/packages/client/readme.md

 });
 ```

-We'll also want to wrap our main layout in the `TinacmsForestryProvider` to support authentication
+We'll also want to wrap our main layout in the `TinaCloudProvider` to support authentication

 ```tsx